swayok/laravel-extended-errors/Readme.md

         parent::report($exception);
     }

-To `.env` file add url provided by Setry when you create a new project there.
+To `.env` file add url provided by Sentry when you create a new project there.
 It will look like this:

     SENTRY_DSN=https://8158bc7a6110...e7b152b@sentry.domain.com/1

-Note that there is `'extra'` key used to send report to sentry.
+Note that there is `'extra'` key used to send report to Sentry.
 This one stores all data from current request just like exception logs generated by HTML Renderer.
 This provides better understanding of what happened.